m0liveira/EDA_tp01/README.md

 - [x] Add edges to a linked list
 - [x] Create random and dynamic graphs
 - [x] List graphs
+- [x] Save vertices to database
-- [ ] Save vertices to database
+- [x] Save vertices to a binary database
-- [ ] Get vertices from database
+- [x] Get vertices from database
-- [ ] List vehicles in a given radius from the client
+- [x] List vehicles in a given radius from the client
 - [ ] Calculate the shortest route to retrieve all vehicles with a battery lower than 50%